joshuaDeal/HaxeFlixel-Pac-Man/README.md

 	- Main Menu
 		- Maybe add a settings screen where the user can toggle things relating to graphics and sound effects.
 Things that turning on/off could improve performance on weaker devices
 	- Polish
-		- Trail effect when ghost are in flee mode
+		- Trail effect when ghosts are in flee mode
 		- Animation for characters switching direction
 		- Animation for when player is ate by a ghost
 		- Transition effects between stages